 Jamaica Rum festival returns and it’s going hybrid!
-This year the festival will host a one-day physical event on June 25, 2022, in Harmony Beach Park in Montego Bay, Jamaica.
+This year the festival will host a one-day physical event on June 25, 2022, at The Aqueduct, Montego Bay, Jamaica.
 Although it’s back physically, the annual festival actually takes on a hybrid approach where you’ll be able to either opt to watch it online or take in the in-person experience in the second city.

 Ticket locations haven’t been announced yet but as soon as they are you’ll want to secure your spot.